What People Want in a Leader: How Do You Measure Up?

 Interpersonal Skills

 Although communication is obviously an important element of people skills, over 44% of my respondents indicated that there are additional aspects of interpersonal relationships that enable leaders to build rapport and create emotional connections with others.
-These are behaviors and tactics that are critical but often overlooked – including emotional intelligence, supportiveness, approachability, empathy and patience.
+These are behaviors and tactics that are critical but often overlooked – including emotional intelligence effective, supportiveness, approachability, empathy and patience.
 Interestingly enough, these are the exact traits I teach you in my program!
-Team members want leaders who are present and consistently treat people with respect.
+Team members want leaders who are present and consistently conduct themselves towards people with respect.
 They want leaders who are self-aware, composed, fair and able to work effectively with all types of people.
 Interpersonal skills combined with communication abilities foster strong and enduring working relationships.

 Values and Ethics